Radio Mirchi

 Radio Mirchi ("Mirchi" in Hindi meaning red chilli), also known as 98.3 Mirchi, is a nationwide network of private FM radio stations in India.
-It is owned by the EntertainmentNetwork India Ltd (ENIL), which is one of the subsidiaries of The Times Group.
+It is owned by the Entertainment Network India Ltd (ENIL), which is one of the subsidiaries of The Times Group.
 The tagline of Radio Mirchi is "Mirchi Sunnewaale Always Khush!" ("Mirchi Listeners are Always Happy!").
 It is the first privately owned radio station in India.

 Radio Mirchi maintains weekly music charts, or record charts, for India.
 The most followed charts are Mirchi Top 20 (Bollywood Songs, now celebrities select their favourites) and Indie Pop 10 (Independent Music).
 Both of these charts rank recorded music according to popularity.
 These charts are published on a weekly basis in the Indian English-language daily newspaper, The Times of India, and on Radio Mirchi's official website.

 Mirchi has its stations in India and also in GCC countries: UAE, Qatar, and Bahrain.

 As per the latest IRS data released in 2017, Radio Mirchi has emerged as the number one FM broadcaster in Delhi and Mumbai, as well as in the top 8 metros taken together.